Batman action figures: Batman & Robin

-Batman gets animated
+Batman Gets Animated

 Batman: The Animated Series

-Shortly after the 1992 premiere of Batman: The Animated Series, Kenner produced a line of figures based on the new cartoon.
+Shortly after the 1992 premiere of Batman: The Animated Series, Kenner produced a line of figures based on the series.
 Like the previous two Batman movie lines, the first few lines of figures included several versions of Batman, and also included multiple versions of Robin and new villains including Clayface, Scarecrow, Poison Ivy, and others.

-In 1993, another Batman movie was released, an animated feature film called Batman: Mask of the Phantasm.
+In 1993, another Batman film was released, an animated feature film called Batman: Mask of the Phantasm.
 Kenner produced Mask of the Phantasm figures using old Batman: T.A.S. molds and only a few new sculpts such as Jet Pack Joker and Phantasm.

 As time went by, Kenner's Batman: T.A.S. line began losing steam, so Kenner retooled some of their figures, releasing Batman: T.A.S.: Crime Squad.
 This line had several Batman variations, but only included one Robin figure and no villain figures.

-Later, Kenner renamed this line The Adventures of Batman & Robin, releasing several figures that were not released as part of the Batman: T.A.S. line, the most famous being a Harley Quinn figure, based on the popular animated series character.
+Later, Kenner renamed this line The Adventures of Batman & Robin.
+It included several figures that were not released as part of the Batman: T.A.S. line, including Harley Quinn.

 Like Batman: T.A.S., The Adventures of Batman & Robin line started to lose steam as well, so Kenner released The Adventures of Batman & Robin: D.U.O.
 Force.
 Despite its introduction of a Batgirl figure, the collection primarily featured repaints of old molds with new accessories and quickly folded.